Skip to main content

 The Graduate Experience in Theology

-Saint Louis University’s graduate programs in theological studies train students to excel as educators, scholars, intellectuals, pastors, and leaders.
-Our faculty serve as mentors and develop graduate students in a program that balances shared knowledge of a field and the individual projects and career aspirations of its students.
+Saint Louis University’s graduate programs in theological studies train students to excel as educators, scholars, intellectuals, pastors and leaders.
+Our faculty serve as mentors and develop graduate students in a program that balances shared knowledge of a field and its students' individual projects and career aspirations.
 Our students acquire advanced research skills and disciplinary breadth through topical seminars and area-specific courses.
-Alongside SLU’s cutting edge graduate curricula, the programs enable students to develop strong bonds with one another and with mentors, which sets a foundation for future work in a variety of institutions both within and outside the academy.
+Alongside SLU’s cutting-edge graduate curricula, the programs enable students to develop strong bonds with one another and with mentors, which sets a foundation for future work in a variety of institutions both within and outside the academy.

 Dissertations and Placements